DuPage County, Illinois: Government

 DuPage County is governed by a County Board whose duties include managing county funds and business, levying taxes, and appropriating funds.
 The County Board exercises powers not assigned to other elected officials or other boards.

 The county is divided into six districts.
 Each district elects three members to the County Board in staggered two-year and four-year terms.
 The Chairman of the County Board is the chief executive officer of DuPage County, and is elected countywide every four years.

 DuPage County is part of Regional Office of Education #19 which is coterminous with the county's corporate boundaries.

-As of December 2022, the DuPage County Board is controlled by the Democratic Party by an 11 to 7 margin.
+As of December 2022, the DuPage County Board is controlled by the Democratic Party by a 12 to 6 margin.